pawelrapacz/daterem-console/README.md

 <pre><code>daterem -e --new 01.01.2022 "some awesome title" "some awesome description"</code></pre>
 Despite the year specified created reminder is annual.
 You can see it after using `--list` option.
 <pre>
-C:> daterem --list
+$ daterem --list
+No.   Date           Title                    Description

-1 - 01.01 - some awesome title - some awesome description
+1     *01.01         some awesome title       some awesome description 2     01.01          some awesome title       some awesome description 3     Sunday         some awesome title       some awesome description 4     Everyday       some awesome title       some awesome description
 </pre>